Madeline Chronister - University of Massachusetts, Stockbridge

-Maddie Chronister - UMass, Stockbridge
+Maddie Chronister - University of Massachusetts, Stockbridge

 This summer I had a working class tour of the Island in a Toyota Tacoma with broken AC.
 I spent a late night on the beach learning the Portuguese words for the moon and stars.
 In the morning, someone makes an incredibly obvious observation: “The sun is rising.
 I can see it,”.
 Words aren’t poetic just because they sound like surface level ancient proverbs.
 They are poetic because of their meaning- the retrospect of laughter every time I see the sun rise.
 I watched the blood moon at 5:30 am on November 8th; soon after it came the sun.
 And so the quote crossed my mind.
 I can see it.
 Stories aren’t meaningful just because they tell you something.
 They make you feel something.
 In holometabolous larvae, the imaginal disc is a structure that will become part of the adult- a limb, an organ, so forth.
 On the third floor of Fernald hall (est. 1911) there is a set of rules written in chalk.
 You would have to see it yourself to understand.